akhikolla/RcppDeepState/README.md

 Before testing your package using RcppDeepState, we need to make sure that RcppDeepState is working correctly.
 To do so please make sure to check if RcppDeepState::compile_run_analyze() produces the same results as expected.

-For suppose when we run the function:
+For example, when we run the function rcpp_write_index_outofbound:

 ```R
 fun_path <- file.path(path,"inst/testfiles/rcpp_write_index_outofbound")